Expenses That Are Not Eligible

 - Gym memberships

 - Intensive inpatient or outpatient weight loss programs

 - Vocational and educational services rendered primarily for training or education purposes

 - Wilderness or outdoor treatment programs (whether or not the program is part of a Residential Treatment Facility or otherwise licensed institution), therapeutic day or overnight camping, educational services, schooling or any such related or similar program, including therapeutic programs within a school setting

 If a payment of benefits is made under the Medical Plan and later determined to be excluded under the terms provided above or elsewhere under the Plan, the Plan is entitled to recover the amount that has been incorrectly paid.
 See "Recovering Overpayments" in the Health Care Program Participation section.
-Any such incorrect payment shall not constitute a waiver of or exception to any Medical Plan provision for the payment recipient or any other covered person under the Plan.
+Any such incorrect payment shall not constitute a waiver of or exception to any Medical Plan provision for the payment recipient or any other member.